Admissible pairs and $p$-adic Hodge structures I: Transcendence of the de Rham lattice: Real and -adic Hodge structures

 is an exact sequence of $B^+$-latticed $K$-vector spaces.
 If any two of the terms are Hodge structures of the same weight $\lambda$, then so is the third. \end{lemma} \begin{proof} By \cref{lemma.exact-pahs-to-vb}, we obtain an exact sequence of vector bundles

 The result follows as semistable bundles of a fixed slope satisfy the two out of three property in a short exact sequence. \end{proof}

-\begin{example} The $B^+$-latticed $K$-vector space $(\mbb{Q}_p^2, B^+ e_1 + B^+( \frac{1}{t}e_1 + e_2))$ is a Hodge structure.
-Indeed, it is an extension of the trivial Hodge structure by itself in the category of $B^+$-latticed $K$-vector spaces.
+\begin{example} The $B^+$-latticed $K$-vector space $(K^2, B^+ e_1 + B^+( \frac{1}{t}e_1 + e_2))$ is a Hodge structure.
+Indeed, this follows from \cref{lemma.pahs-two-three-sequence} since it is an extension of the trivial Hodge structure by itself in the category of $B^+$-latticed $K$-vector spaces.
 Note that the exact sequence defining this extension does not remain exact after applying the filtration functor (cf. \cref{example.latticed-K-vect-BB-not-exact}). \end{example}

-\begin{theorem} The category of $\HS(C)$ of Hodge structures is a connected neutral Tannakian category over $K$ with fiber functor $\omega_\et:(V,\mc{L}) \mapsto V$. \end{theorem} \begin{proof} In \cref{lemma.p-adic-Hodge-abelian} we have shown the category is abelian, and it is immediate from the definition of the tensor product and dual that it is neutral Tannakian.
+\begin{theorem} The category of $\HS(C)$ of Hodge structures is a connected neutral Tannakian category over $K$ with fiber functor $\omega_\et:(V,\mc{L}) \mapsto V$. \end{theorem} \begin{proof} In \cref{lemma.p-adic-Hodge-abelian} we have shown the category is abelian, and it is immediate from the definition of the tensor product and dual that it is neutral Tannakian over $K$ (with the forgetful fiber functor to $\Vect(K)$).
 It remains to show it is connected: by \cite[Corollary 2.22]{deligne-milne:tannakian}, it suffices to show that if $V$ is an object such that the strictly full subcategory $\langle V \rangle_{\oplus}$ whose objects are those isomorphic to subquotients of $V^{\oplus k}$ for some $k$ is stable under tensor product then $V$ is trivial.
-Suppose $V$ is such an object and write $a$ and $b$ for the minimum and maximum of the set $\{ i\, |\, \mr{Gr}^{i}(V_C) \neq 0 \}$.
+Suppose $V$ is such an object and write $a$ and $b$ for the minimum and maximum of the set $\{ i\+ |\+ \mr{Gr}^{i}(V_C) \neq 0 \}$.
 Then, for any object $V'$ in $\langle V \rangle_{\oplus}$, $\Gr^i(V'_C) \neq 0$ implies $i \in [a,b].$